-The cellular staining pattern for CINtec p16 Histology is nuclear and cytoplasmic.
+The cellular staining pattern for CINtec p16 Histology is nuclear and/or cytoplasmic.

-Overexpression of the p16^{INK4a} biomarker within cervical biopsy specimens is represented as a diffuse continuous staining of cells of the basal and parabasal cell layers of the cervical squamous epithelium, with or without staining of cells of superficial cell layers.
+Overexpression of the p16^{INK4a} biomarker within cervical biopsy specimens is represented as a diffuse continuous staining of cells of the basal and parabasal cell layers of the cervical squamous epithelium, with or without staining of the intermediate or intermediate to superficial cell layers.
 This continuous, diffuse staining pattern represents positive CINtec p16 Histology status.
 Focal staining is represented by non-continuous staining of isolated cells or small cell clusters, particularly not of the basal and parabasal cells.
 Focal staining and no p16 staining represent negative CINtec p16 Histology status.
 The p16 staining pattern and CINtec p16 Histology status criteria are outlined in Table 4.